-Rancho Solano Preparatory High School, AZ
+Rancho Solano High School

 The IB Chemistry, Biology, and Physics classes at RS spent the day with the EPICS class to build a worm farm and study the benefits of using the worm castings (manure) for agriculture.
 They worked with Matt Martinez ‘14 and the Bridge Program, both from Princeton University, to help design and implement this technology in a remote village in Peru.
 A large worm growing area was developed and several garden plots were planted to measure the effects of worm castings on plant growth and pest resistance.